Personal-IliyanDimov/release-project/README.md

 To avoid having to enter any information manually during the process, you can tell the plugin to automatically set and update the version number.

+- Option 1: Override version in gradle.properties file via parameters:

-You can do this by setting the ***release.useAutomaticVersion*** property on the command line, or in Jenkins when you execute gradle.
-The version to release and the next version can be optionally defined using the properties ***release.releaseVersion*** and ***release.newVersion***.
+> You can do this by setting the ***release.useAutomaticVersion*** property on the command line,
+> or in Jenkins when you execute gradle.
+The version to release and the next version can be optionally
+> defined using the properties ***release.releaseVersion*** and ***release.newVersion***.
+>

-> gradle release -Prelease.useAutomaticVersion=true -Prelease.releaseVersion=1.0.0 -Prelease.newVersion=1.1.0-SNAPSHOT
+>> gradle release -Prelease.useAutomaticVersion=true -Prelease.releaseVersion=1.0.0 -Prelease.newVersion=1.1.0-SNAPSHOT

+- Option 2: Use the version in gradle.properties to do automatic versioning

+> Uses the version in gradle.properties to do the release and then increments it.
+> By default increments the last digit of the version only so if you like to override do it before the release procedure.
+>
+>> gradle release -Prelease.useAutomaticVersion=true

 ## Useful links